simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

         - Stop applications using it
         - Enable I/O on the volume
         - (can also have auto-enabled I/O on the volume, which makes volume immediately available, even if impaired)
+- Volumes exist on EBS
+- Snapshots exist in S3 (not accessible directly)
+- Snaps are point-in-time copies of volumes, incremental
+- Stop instance before snapping a EBS volume that is the root device for EC2 (but can snap while running)
+- can create AMI from snaps and images
+- can change EBS volume sizes on the fly including changing size and storage type
+- Instance and volumes **(EC2 and EBS) always in the same availability zone**
+- can copy to another AZ or region:
+    - take snap or AMI, and copy to new AZ/region

 #### Elastic Load Balancers
 - Targets